-Content type lets you define the structure or blueprint of a page or a section of your web or mobile property will display.
+A Content Type is the structure or blueprint of a page or a section that your web or mobile property will display.
 It lets you define the overall schema of this blueprint by adding fields and setting its properties.